 We’ve covered the new employee welcome message, but that’s only a small piece of the bigger employee onboarding puzzle.

-From setting up their workspace to getting the right paperwork together, there’s tons to keep track of.
+From setting up their workspace to getting the right paperwork together, there are tons to keep track of.
 You can make it easier on yourself and your entire team by using Wrike’s employee onboarding template.

 This template will help you set up a checklist to make sure you’ve covered all of your bases, as well as a custom request form that gets all of the need-to-know information from your new hires.